kugland/my-zshrc/README.md

 This is my `.zshrc`, duh.

+**This has been superseded by [kugland/zk](http://github.com/kugland/zk), which is basically a modular and documented rewriting of this config.**

 ## Using with PuTTY

 Either set `TERM` to `putty` or `putty-*`, or set `PUTTY` to `1`, and